 The climate ambassador program is administered by the Office of Equity and Inclusion.
 They will receive training from Human Resources and the Ombuds Office on facilitation.
 They will work to engage their peers on learning their ideas for improving climate in their units as well as the university at large.
 They will share their learning with the Chancellor, the Associate Chancellor, and in a campus-wide report-out in May.

-Climate conversations are small, peer group discussions intended to help identify unit goals by enabling groups to reflect together on what needs to happen at the unit level to move the university toward its aspirational climate.
+In spring 2018, they were structured in a way to help identify unit goals by enabling groups to reflect together on what needs to happen at the unit level to move the university toward its aspirational climate.
 These conversations took place during the spring 2018 semester.
-Learn more.
+Learn more about community conversations.

 How can I participate in a climate conversation?

-Details of dates, times, and locations of your unit’s climate conversations were made available in an email from your dean or vice chancellor.
+Details of dates, times, and locations of your unit’s climate conversations will be made available when scheduled in the fall and spring.
+Registration will be required.

 What’s a unit and unit leader?